 David Owen Norris also plays early pianos.
 His discovery that the World’s First Piano Concertos were written around 1770 in London for the tiny square piano led to a complete reconsideration of that instrument, with an epoch-making recording, and concerto tours of Britain, Europe and America.

 Norris is a familiar face on music television.
-His Chord of the Week, returning for its fourth series this summer, has helped make BBC2’s PromsExtra one of the most watched classical music programmes in the world.
+His Chord of the Week, returning for its fifth series this summer, has helped make BBC2’s PromsExtra one of the most watched classical music programmes in the world.
 His popular Radio 4 Playlist series is often repeated, and on Radio 3 his contributions to Building a Library are keenly relished.